nus-cs2103/website-base/admin/project-deliverables.md

 <span id="project-deliverables-practicalexam">

 **Objectives:**
-* The primary objective of the PE is to ==increase the rigor of project assessment==.
+* The primary objective of the PE is to ==increase the rigor of project grading==.
 Assessing most aspects of the project involves an element subjectivity.
 As the project counts for 50% of the final grade, it is not prudent to rely on evaluations of tutors alone as there can be significant variations between how different tutors assess projects.
 That is why we collect more data points via the PE so as to minimize the chance of your project being affected by evaluator-bias.
 * Note that ==none of the significant project grade components are calculated solely based on peer ratings==.
-Rather, PE data are mostly used to cross-validate tutor assessments and identify cases that need further investigation.
+Rather, PE data are mostly used to cross-validate tutors' grades and identify cases that need further investigation.
 When peer inputs are used for grading, usually they are combined with tutor evaluations with appropriate weight for each.
 In some cases ratings from team members are given a higher weight compared to ratings from other teams, if that is appropriate.
 * As a bonus, PE also gives us an opportunity to evaluate your manual testing skills, product evaluation skills, effort estimation skills etc.
 * Note that the PE is not a means of _pitting you against each other_.
 Developers and testers play for the same side; they need to push each other to improve the quality of their work -- not bring down each other.

 **When, where**: Week 13 lecture

 {{ icon_important_big_red }} **Grading**:
-* Your performance in the practical exam will affect your final grade and your peers, as explained in [_Admin: Project Assessment_]({{ baseUrl }}/admin/project-assessment.html) section.
+* Your performance in the practical exam will affect your final grade and your peers, as explained in [_Admin: Project Grading_]({{ baseUrl }}/admin/project-grading.html) section.
 * As your submissions can affect the grades of peers, note that we have put in measures to identify insincere/random evaluations and penalize accordingly.

 <include src="project-testing.mbdf#testingPreparations" />